esr360/One-Nexus/README.md

 * [Modernizr](https://github.com/esr360/One-Nexus#html5-boilerplate)
 * ...and more

-> Visit the [One Nexus homepage](http://www.onenexusproject.com/) for more help and information.

 # One Nexus Documentation

 For a more complete experience, visit the official [One Nexus documentaion](http://www.onenexusproject.com/documentation/) page.